What Are Cloves? A Complete Guide to This Aromatic Spice

-Cloves are one of the most aromatic and versatile spices used in kitchens around the world.
+Cloves are one of the most aromatic and versatile spices used in kitchens worldwide.
 Known for their strong, warm, and slightly sweet flavor, they add depth and complexity to both sweet and savory dishes.
-But what exactly are cloves, and how do you use them?
-Let’s dive into the world of this incredible spice.
+This guide covers everything you need to know about cloves, from their origins to practical uses in cooking and wellness.

 What Is Cloves Spice?